PROPERTY IN BULGARIA - F.A.Q.

 - Can I buy a property in Bulgaria and are there any restrictions for foreigners?

 Generally speaking, foreigners as persons can acquire only buildings but not land.
 Since April 2014, foreign citizens are not allowed to buy plots of agricultural/forest land and vineyards.
 The restriction is for all foreign citizens, no matter the nationality.
-It was suggested by the previous government and not yet reconsidered by the current.
 What foreign clients can acquire at the moment are plots of regulated (building) land, houses with gardens, apartments.

 - How shall we start our property search?

-Have a look at the properties on our website and when decide which properties you like, send us an email with any questions you might have about the properties using the “contact us” box located under the photos on every offer.
-For viewings you need to arrange a trip to Bulgaria and let us know.
+Have a look at the properties on our website and when decide which properties you like, send us an email with any questions you might have about the properties using the Request details forms you will find in each listing.
+For viewings you can either do them online or arrange a trip to Bulgaria and let us know.
 We will then set the necessary appointments.
 You can also ask us any other questions that you have, we’re here to help!

 - What are the fees and commissions charged by Bulgarian Properties Ltd.?